Bluedot-Innovation/documentation/docs/Point SDK/iOS/Location Permission Best Practices.md

 Location Permission best practices
 ========================================

-There are certain approaches that Bluedot has found work best to achieve maximum value from your geolocation SDK when working with iOS location permissions.
+There are certain approaches that Rezolve has found work best to achieve maximum value from your geolocation SDK when working with iOS location permissions.

 Convince user of the value
 --------------------------